 This overheating generally occurs when the motor is overloaded, when a bearing seizes up, when something locks the motor shaft and prevents it from turning, or when the motor simply fails to start properly.
 A failure to start may be caused by faulty start windings in the motor.

 The thermal protector consists of one or more heat-sensing elements built into the motor or motor-compressor, plus an external control device.
-The thermal protection is present to turn the motor off when excessive heat is generated within the motor circuitry, halting the temperature climb before it can burn up the motor.
+The thermal protection is present to turn the motor off when excessive heat is generated within the motor circuitry.
+This safety feature halts the temperature climb before it can burn up the motor.

-These thermal protectors reset themselves once the motor cools down to a safe operating temperature.
-There is usually a visible red button located on the wiring side of the motor— usually, though not always, located opposite of the motor shaft.
-On motors equipped this way, you must press the reset button to reset and restart the motor.
+Thermal protectors generally reset themselves once the motor cools down to a safe operating temperature.
+There is usually a visible red button located on the wiring side of the motor—usually, though not always, located opposite of the motor shaft.
+On motors equipped this way, you must press this button to reset and restart the motor.
 On other motors without a reset button, the reset happens automatically as the motor cools.

-Having a motor shut down because it tripped a thermal limit is inconvenient, but it certainly is better than having to replace a motor because it overheats.
+Having a motor shut down because it tripped a thermal limit device is inconvenient, but it certainly is better than having to replace a motor because it overheats.
 And the shut-down can alert you to problems with the motor or connected devices, or to the load attached to the motor.
 When a motor fails to start or overheats during operation, it may indicate that the motor has reached the end of its useful life and must be replaced.
 But often the fault does not lie with the motor at all.
-There could be an obstruction on the load attached to the motor, leading to excessive load that causes heat to build up in the motor—tripping the thermal protector that saves the motor.
+For example, there may be an obstruction on the load attached to the motor, leading to excessive load that causes heat to build up in the motor.

 Examples of Motors With Thermal Protectors